Admission to Student Teaching

 Withdrawing an Application for Student Teaching

 Once the application for student teaching has been submitted, the search for placement within an appropriate school district begins, and the applicant is registered at UW Oshkosh for 10 credits of student teaching.
-If for any reason an act! candidate chooses to withdraw from student teaching, Drs.
-Tammy Ladwig and Michael Beeth need to be notified immediately in writing of the reason for the withdrawal.
+If for any reason an act! candidate chooses to withdraw from student teaching, Dr. Michael Beeth needs to be notified immediately in writing of the reason for the withdrawal.

 Student Teaching Evaluation